nexmo-community/minimal-doc-product/README.md

 1. In your GitHub repo, give admin access to the Automation team NexmoDev.
 2. In Heroku create a [new pipeline](https://devcenter.heroku.com/articles/pipelines).
 3. For your pipeline, enable Review Apps.
+4. Configure URL patterm to be `name-of-repo` plus PR number.
+For example: `minimal-doc-product-pr-123.herokuapp.com`.
+5. Set the app config variables.

 ## See also